Santa Cruz Overnight Camp

 Emotional and Physical Health

-Camp has a number of positive emotional benefits, but please note we are not an alternative to therapy.
-Campers should be in a good emotional and mental state when they arrive at camp.
+Mental health challenges are at an all-time high, especially among children.
+While camp has many emotional benefits, we are not an alternative to therapy.
+Campers should arrive in a stable emotional and mental state and ready to participate fully.

 Please note that there is some unstructured time when counselors are nearby and supervising the area, but not always directly next to each camper, so it’s possible that some peer conversations may occur without an adult immediately present.
 This is a normal and intentional part of the camp experience, where we maintain strong counselor-to-camper ratios while also encouraging campers to develop social skills and build independence in a supportive environment.

-Please note our emergency pick-up policy.
-If a camper needs to leave camp early for any reason (including health or behavior reasons), campers need to be collected within:
+If a camper needs to leave camp early for any reason (including health or behavior concerns), families must arrange pick-up within the following timeframes:

 - Within 2-3 hours if you live a few hours from camp